jhudsl/OLD_Cancer_informatics_for_PIs/manuscript/quiz_1.md

 ?1 How many times has the most-viewed cat video of all time been viewed on YouTube?

 a) Thousands
-b) Millions
+b) Tens
 c) Billions
 D) Impossible to know

+?2 How many times has the most-viewed cat video been viewed on YouTube?

+a) Thousands
+b) Hundreds
+c) Billions
+D) Impossible to know

+?2 How many times has the most-viewed cat video been viewed on YouTube?

+a) Thousands
+b) Tens
+c) Billions
+D) Impossible to know

-?1 How many times has the most-viewed cat video of  been viewed on YouTube?
+?2 How many times has the most-viewed cat video been viewed on YouTube?
 a) Thousands
 b) Millions
 c) Billions
 D) Impossible to know

 {/quiz}